kjirou/image-cropper/README.md

 ## Usage
-1) Put a configuration file like this.
+1) Put a configuration file like this

 `image-divider.js`:
 ```